Achyuth8508/weather-app/README.md

 - Uses the OpenWeatherMap API for real-time weather data.

 ## Prerequisites
-- A modern web browser (e.g., Chrome, Firefox, Edge).
+- A modern web browser.
 - An API key from [OpenWeatherMap](https://openweathermap.org/).
 The free tier is sufficient.
 - A text editor (e.g., Visual Studio Code) for editing files.
-- Optional: A local server (e.g., VS Code Live Server extension) for testing.

 ## Installation
 1. **Clone or Download the Project**